alljoyn/extras-webdocs/docs/develop/api-guide/controlpanel/thin-linux.md

 ### Create the base for the AllJoyn application

-See the [Build an Application using the Thin Library section][build-app-thin-library] for instructions.
+See the [Build an Application using the Thin Library][build-app-thin-library] section for instructions.

 ### Create header file that declares device-specific callbacks